EVerest/libocpp/doc/ocpp_201_monitors.md

 }
 ```

 In the example for the 'EVSEPower' variable that supports monitoring there were attached three hardwired and preconfigured monitors.
-The monitors will report (based on out setup, see the `Basic Configuration` section) to the CSMS when the power will exceed '21950' W, when the power will fall below '100' W and when there will be a delta difference of more than `100` W from the `reference_value` in the case of the delta monitor.
+The monitors will report (based on the setup, see the `Basic Configuration` section) to the CSMS when the power will exceed '21950' W, when the power will fall below '100' W and when there will be a delta difference of more than `100` W from the `reference_value` in the case of the delta monitor.
 When the delta is exceeded the `reference_value` will be updated internally, and a new delta will be calculated based on that.

 For more information related to the monitor functionality, please refer to the OCPP201 specification.